Mangar banni: bird checklist

 - Indian Pond-Heron Ardeola grayii

-Species recorded in the area around the banni (not including any that
+Species recorded in the area around the banni (not including any that are in the list above):

 - Baya Weaver Ploceus philippinus